 Backup Administration and Procedures

-This chapter provides instructions for creating and managing backup jobs and backup copy jobs.
-The procedures in this chapter are run from the Jobs page of the Unitrends User Interface.
+These procedures provide instructions for creating and managing backup jobs and backup copy jobs.
+The procedures are run from the Jobs page of the Unitrends User Interface.

 See the following topics for details: